This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 - Spices: I use a blend of cumin, turmeric and red pepper flakes to add warmth, earthiness and just a bit of heat.

-- Fire-Roasted Tomatoes: If you like heat then these are a no-brainer!
-Use regular diced tomatoes to tone my soup down a bit.
+- Fire-Roasted Tomatoes: If you like depth that roasted brings, then these are a no-brainer!
+You can use regular diced tomatoes, too.

-- Vegetable Stock: Homemade or store-bought, look for a stock with real ingredients.
+- Vegetable Stock: Homemade vegetable stock or store-bought, look for a one with real ingredients.

 This soup does have a few more components than some, yet it’s 100% worth it at first bite.
 Here’s how I make my Red Lentil Soup: